The Spin-MInt Algorithm: an Accurate and Symplectic Propagator for the Spin-Mapping Representation of Nonadiabatic Dynamics: Background Theory

 \subsubsection{MMST Hamiltonian}

 The MMST Hamiltonian is

-where $R$ and $P$ are the nuclear position and momenta and the mapping variables, $\bo{q}$ and $\bo{p}$, are the electronic position and momenta.
-The ZPE parameter, $\gamma$, introduced by Stock and M\"uller to reduce ZPE-leakage, is unity in the standard MMST mapping.\cite{Muller1999} ZPE-leakage occurs when energy unphysically flows between states.\cite{Cook2023} The diabatic potentials, $V_{0}(R)$ and $\bo{V}(R)$, are dependent on nuclear position and are the state-independent and state-dependent potentials respectively.
-For a two-level system, $\bo{V}(R)$ typically has the following form,
+where $\bo{R}$ and $\bo{P}$ are $F$ dimensional vectors of nuclear position and momenta and the mapping variables, $\bo{q}$ and $\bo{p}$, are $N$ dimensional vectors of electronic position and momenta.
+Hence, $\boldsymbol{\mu}$ is a $F \times F$ diagonal matrix of nuclear masses.
+The ZPE parameter, $\gamma$, is unity in the standard MMST mapping.\cite{Muller1999} The diabatic potentials, $V_{0}(\bo{R})$ and $\bo{V}(\bo{R})$, are dependent on nuclear position and are the state-independent and state-dependent potentials respectively.
+For a two-level system, $\bo{V}(\bo{R})$ typically has the following form,

 where $\Delta$ is the coupling between electronic states, $^*$ represents the complex conjugate and $V_{1/2}$ are the state energies.